-The Department of Defense’s new Cybersecurity Maturity Model Certification (CMMC) framework is rolling out now, starting with approximately 1,500 primes and subcontractors in the Defense Industrial Base (DIB).
+The Department of Defense’s new Cybersecurity Maturity Model Certification (CMMC) framework will start rolling out this year to over 15,000 Primes and their subcontractors in the Defense Industrial Base (DIB).
 From there, the process will pick up speed until all 300,000 organizations in the DIB will need to achieve their required CMMC level in order to continue to do work for the DoD.

-Going forward, DoD will be identifying required CMMC levels in its RFPs and—notably—CMMC certification will serve as the basis of “go/no go” decisions for awarding defense contracts.
+Going forward, the DoD will identify CMMC levels in its RFPs and—notably—CMMC certification will serve as the basis of “go/no go” decisions for awarding defense contracts.
 If your company does work for the DoD that involves handling Controlled Unclassified Information (CUI), you will need to achieve CMMC Level 3 or above.
 Specifically, CMMC Level 3 requires that organizations demonstrate “…a basic ability to protect and sustain an organization’s assets and CUI.”

-It is clear that O365 is not CMMC compliant.
-Microsoft acknowledges that and offers its GCC High service to the DIB instead.
-But there’s a more secure, easier, and less expensive alternative to GCC High for CMMC compliance: PreVeil Email and Drive.
+It is clear that Commercial O365 is not CMMC compliant.
+Commercial O365 cannot meet the clauses c through g of DFARS which require forensic incident reporting and media preservation.
+Microsoft acknowledges this fact and offers its expensive and difficult to implement GCC High platform to service the DIB instead.
+Fortunately there’s a more secure, easier, and less expensive alternative to GCC High for CMMC compliance: PreVeil Email and Drive.

 PreVeil uses end-to-end encryption with no central point of attack.
 Microsoft GCC High doesn’t.
 PreVeil’s servers can never see your data.
 Microsoft’s can.
 And that means that an attacker breaking into the server (for example, by compromising an administrator) can also access all your organization’s data.

 Moreover, PreVeil’s email and file sharing service is a fraction of the cost of GCC High.
 PreVeil need be deployed only to your employees who handle CUI, whereas GCC High typically requires deployment across your entire organization.
-And as explained below, PreVeil makes configuration and deployment simple and inexpensive, with no need to rip and replace your existing infrastructure.
+And, PreVeil makes configuration and deployment simple and inexpensive, with no need to rip and replace your existing infrastructure.
 Your employees don’t even need to change their Outlook email address.

 PreVeil’s straightforward solutions also help you avoid expensive CMMC consultant engagements, which are par for the course for GCC High installation.